 The ASPCA also “most likely” killed dogs in 2012 after rescuing them, according to animal welfare commentator John Sibley, something he attributed to the ASPCA not wanting to spend the money to rehabilitate the animals.

 Starting in the 1890s, the ASPCA entered into a century-long contract with New York City to run an animal control and sheltering program.
 The ASPCA decided not to renew its contract, and services ended in 1994.
 At the time, the ASPCA had a kill rate that exceeded 50%.
 According to Harold Guither, an expert on the animal rights movement, in 1993 the ASPCA took in 60,000 animals into its two shelters (the ASPCA closed three shelters in early 80s) and killed nearly 35,000 of them.
 (Guither also wrote, “ASPCA has become increasingly abolitionist over the past decade”—referring to the extreme animal liberation philosophy that wants to abolish all human uses of animals.)

 - It’s about the money, not the animals.
-The independent watchdog CharityWatch finds that ASPCA spends up to 35 percent of its budget on overhead, and 38 cents to raise every dollar, giving the organization a middling “C+” rating.
-Charity Navigator calculates that ASPCA spent a whopping $52 million on fundraising in 2012.
-CEO Edwin Sayres was getting nearly $600,000 in compensation annually when he left in 2013.
+The independent watchdog CharityWatch finds that ASPCA spends 49 percent of its budget on overhead, and 39 cents to raise every dollar, giving the organization a middling “C-minus” rating in its Spring 2023 rating guide.
+Current CEO Matt Bershadker made nearly $1 million in 2021.

 Bob Baker, a former ASPCA investigator, told The New York Times, “show one picture of a mistreated dog and the funds would pour in… [I]t got to the point where animal welfare was not the priority, fund-raising was.
 It felt as though the animals were being used for fundraising, rather than using funds raised to help the animals.”